jamac-dumas/James-Dumas/README.md

 ## My name is James Dumas

+### But the cool kids just call me *jamac*

-I graduated from Indiana University in 2022, with a degree in Computer Science & specialization in Artificial Intelligence.
+I graduated from Indiana University in 2022, with a bachelor's degree in Computer Science & specialization in Artificial Intelligence.
 I work at [Ferguson Advertising](https://theferg.com) as a Software Engineer.
 I'm also a hobbyist game developer and modder.

 Aside from programming, I'm also interested in astronomy, physics, machine learning, and quantum computing.